mykaadev/NsSpyglass/README.md

 ### Understanding Dependencies
 Each node represents a plugin.
 Lines between nodes show that one plugin references another.
 Use this view to quickly spot missing references or circular dependencies.

-### Tutorial Videos
-Video walkthroughs are available on YouTube: [NsSpyglass Tutorials](https://www.youtube.com/playlist?list=PL1234567890)

 ### Additional Help
-If you run into issues, open an issue on GitHub or contact the maintainer via the profile page.
+If you run into issues, open an issue on GitHub :)

 <!-- GH_ONLY_START -->
 ## ❤️ Credits